cpv-project/cpv-cql-driver/docs/Logging.md

 auto logger = cql::Logger::createNoop();
 ```

-# Use logger
+## Use logger

-You can specific a logger by calling `SessionConfiguration::setLogger`, for example:
+You can specify the logger in session configuration by calling `SessionConfiguration::setLogger`, for example:

 ``` c++
 auto configuration = cql::SessionConfiguration()